-The State of Wyoming has State Trade Expansion Program (STEP) Grant funds for international marketing events occurring through September 29, 2022.
-STEP is funded in part through a grant with the U.S. Small Business Administration (SBA) and is administered by the Wyoming Business Council.
-The goals of STEP are to increase the number of small businesses that export, increase the value of exports and increase the number of small businesses exploring significant new trade opportunities.
-Participants must meet SBA eligibility requirements to participate in the following STEP-funded programs.
-Include links to Application Forms: Main Application (required) – Company Self Certification Form (required)
+The State of Wyoming has State Trade Expansion Program (STEP) Grant funds for international marketing events occurring through September 29, 2024.
+STEP is funded in part through a grant from the U.S. Small Business Administration (SBA) and is administered by the Wyoming Business Council (WBC).

 Q: The application asks the applicant to affirm that they have a product or qualifying service that has at least 51% U.S. content.
 What defines 51% U.S. content?

 A: As one example, sheet metal sourced from China and machined into a new toolbox in the United States has undergone a substantial transformation and meets the requirement.
 On the other hand, toolboxes sourced from China that have handles attached, labeling affixed, and packaged in the United States have not undergone a substantial transformation.
 They were toolboxes when they left China and they are still toolboxes in the United States.

 The Wyoming Business Council invites you to review other examples from the US International Trade Administration.